History of animation: Early adult-oriented and counterculture animation

 Before the end of the 1960s, hardly any adult-oriented animation had been produced.
 A notable exception was the pornographic short Eveready Harton in Buried Treasure (1928), presumably made by famous animators for a private party in honor of Winsor McCay, and not publicly screened until the late 1970s.
 After 1934, the Hays Code gave filmmakers in the United States little leeway to release risky material, until the code was replaced by the Motion Picture Association of America film rating system in 1968.
 While television programming of animation had made most people think of it as a medium for children or family entertainment, new theatrical animations proved otherwise.

 Arguably, the philosophical, psychological, and sociological overtones of the Peanuts TV specials were relatively adult-oriented, while the specials were also enjoyable for children.
-In 1969 director Bill Mendelez expanded the success of the series to cinemas with A Boy Named Charlie Brown.
+In 1969 director Bill Melendez expanded the success of the series to cinemas with A Boy Named Charlie Brown.
 The theatrical follow-up Snoopy Come Home (1972) was a box-office flop, despite positive reviews.
 Race for Your Life, Charlie Brown (1977) and Bon Voyage, Charlie Brown (and Don't Come Back!!)
 (1980) were the only other theatrical traditionally animated feature films for Peanuts, while the TV specials continued until 2011.

 The anti-establishment counterculture boom at the end of the 1960s impacted Hollywood early on.
 In animation, anti-war sentiments were present in several short underground films like Ward Kimball's Escalation (1968) (made independently from his employment at Disney) and the parody Mickey Mouse in Vietnam (1969).
 The less political parody Bambi meets Godzilla (1969) by Marv Newland, another underground short film for adults, is considered a great classic and, based on a poll of 1,000 people working in the animation industry, was included in The 50 Greatest Cartoons.

 The popularity of psychedelia reportedly made the 1969 re-release of Disney's Fantasia popular among teenagers and college students, and the film started to make a profit.
 Similarly, Disney's Alice in Wonderland became popular with TV screenings in this period and with its 1974 theatrical re-release.

 Also influenced by the psychedelic revolution, The Beatles' animated musical feature Yellow Submarine (1968) showed a broad audience how animation could be quite different from the well-known television cartoons and Disney features.
 Its distinctive design came from the art director Heinz Edelman.
 The film received widespread acclaim and would prove to be influential.
 Peter Max further popularized a similar visual style in his artworks.